 “I’ll never forget our 8th grade trip through Israel, especially the moment when we prayed Kabbalat Shabbat while overlooking the Kotel in Jerusalem.
 I think of it whenever I go to Friday night services in the United States- though we sing the same prayers, being in our Jewish homeland made it more meaningful and so much more spiritual for all of us” – Mollie Shichman, Gesher Alumna

-Extending the classroom well beyond our walls, Gesher students experience life and learning in Washington, D.C., Philadelphia, TEVA at Pearlstone Retreat Center, Israel and more.
+In a typical year, Gesher extends the classroom well beyond our walls.
+Gesher students experience life and learning in Washington, D.C., Philadelphia, TEVA at Pearlstone Retreat Center, Israel and more.
 It is through these experiences out in the world that Gesher students grow into confident, critical thinkers, ready for adventure and able to face challenges along the way.